A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Foundational Methods for

-Ramachandran and Amir~\cite{Ramachandran2007} define the likelihood $P(\langle s,a \rangle|\hat{R}_E)$ as a logit or exponential distribution of the Q-value of the state-action pair:
+A popular choice for the likelihood function is the Boltzmann distribution (also known as the Gibbs distribution) with the Q-value of the state-action pair as the energy function:

-where $\beta$ controls the randomness in action selection (lower the $\beta$, more exploratory is the action) and $Z$ is the partition function or the normalization constant.
+where parameter $\beta$ controls the randomness of the state-action probability (lower the $\beta$, more random is the state-action pair).
 Given a candidate reward hypothesis, some state-action pairs are more likely than others as given by the likelihood function.
-As the space of reward functions is technically continuous, Ramachandran and Amir present a random walk algorithm for implementing the update and obtaining a sampled posterior.

-An extension of Bayesian \irl{}~\cite{Lopes2009} measures the state-based entropy of the posterior over the reward functions.
-The method defines a set $ \{\hat{R}_E(p)\} $ of reward functions such that for a given state-action under chosen reward function $ \hat{R}_E $, $ \pi_E(s,a|\hat{R}_E)=p $.
-The posterior distribution $ P(\hat{R}_E|\mathcal{D}) $ induces following discretized distribution over values of $ p $.